 There are few things in life as important as the air we breathe.
 Because there are many sources of outdoor and indoor air pollution that can have short and long-term effects on our health, it’s important that we take steps to minimize our risk and improve the quality of our air.
 This page provides information and resources on indoor and outdoor air quality as well as daily forecasts of air quality in Fairfax County and the region.

-For more tools and information to help you learn about air quality, visit the Centers for Disease Control and Prevention (CDC) Outdoor Air web page.
+For more tools and information to help you learn about air quality, visit the Metropolitan Washington Council of Governments Air Quality Forecast page.

 Air Quality Forecasts

 Air Quality Index (AQI) tells you how clean or polluted your air is, and what associated health concerns you should be aware of.
 The AQI focuses on health effects that can happen within a few hours or days after breathing polluted air.
 The AQI is a system which uses five major air pollutants regulated by the Clean Air Act: particulate matter, sulfur dioxide (SO2), carbon monoxide (CO), ozone (O3), and nitrogen dioxide (NO2).
 For each of these pollutants, EPA has established national air quality standards to protect against harmful health effects.
 The Commonwealth of Virginia, Department of Environmental Quality is responsible for monitoring the air quality and reporting daily air quality levels to the public.
 They provide this air quality forecasting information on their website.

 The Metropolitan Washington Council of Governments (C.O.G.) is responsible for reporting daily air quality levels to the public in this region.
 C.O.G. collects air quality data from selected monitoring stations on a daily basis from the District of Columbia, Maryland and Virginia.
 They provide this air quality forecast information on their website.
 When the index exceeds or will probably exceed 100, and when specific weather conditions exist, C.O.G. may issue a Health Advisory.